Model categories structures from rigid objects in exact categories: The case of exact categories

-\item If $g,f \circ g \in \W$.
-Then we use the same hint to show that $Gf$ is an isomorphism. \end{itemize} \item This result is easy, because fibrations are defined by a lifting property. \item Fibrations are deflations (this is because $\E$ is weakly idempotent complete, see lemma \ref{lem:caracfibex}), then pullbacks exist along fibrations.
+\begin{proof}[Proof of the theorem] \begin{enumerate}[label=(\roman*)] \item The first item is well-known. \item This follows from the fact that fibrations are defined by a lifting property. \item Fibrations are deflations (this is because $\E$ is weakly idempotent complete, see lemma \ref{lem:caracfibex}), then pullbacks exist along fibrations.
 The rest of the item is the previous lemma. \item We have the factorization from lemma \ref{cor:fact}.
 It means that any morphism can be factorised through a morphism of $^\square(J^\square)$ followed by a morphism of $J^\square$.
 Indeed, it only uses the fact that there exist some $\mho \M$-approximations, which we suppose in the hypotheses of this theorem.
 Then for any $X$, the diagonal $X \to X \oplus X$ can be factorised $X \to X' \to X \oplus X$, where the first morphism is a weak equivalence (we have seen that the morphisms of $^\square(J^\square)$ are weak equivalences from lemma $\ref{lem:jperpperp}$). \item By definition of $J$, any object is fibrant, then $0 \to B$ is a fibration for any object $B$ of $\E$. \end{enumerate} \end{proof}

-\section{Theorem of Quillen}
+\subsection{Theorem of Quillen}

-We recall that the objects of $\mathrm{pr}\M$ are exactly the same as cofibrant objects (defined here by satisfying the lifting property along trivial fibrations).

-Now, we show that the theorem of Quillen is satisfied.
-We note that we still have the same notion of homotopy.
+In this section, we show that the theorem of Quillen is satisfied.
+We recall that $\W$ is the class of morphisms whose images under $G$ are isomorphisms.

-\begin{theo} Let $\E$ be a weakly idempotent complete exact category with enough injective objects.
-Assume that $\M \subseteq \E$ is a rigid, contravariantly finite subcategory of $\E$ containing all the injective objects, and stable under taking direct sums and summands.
+\begin{theo} Let $\E$ be a weakly idempotent complete exact category with enough injective and projective objects.
+Assume that $\M \subseteq \E$ is a rigid, contravariantly finite subcategory of $\E$ containing all the injective and projective objects, and stable under taking direct sums and summands.
 Suppose moreover that $\mho \M$ is contravariantly finite.
-Let and

 Let $\mathrm{Ho}~\E$ be the localization of $\E$ at the class $\W$ of weak equivalences.
 Let $\mathrm{mod} ~\overline{\M}$ be the category of finitely presented $\overline{\M}$ modules.
 There is an equivalence of categories \end{theo}